mbjarland/groovy-streaming-template-engine/Readme.md

 Normally, the template data would probably be pulled from a file (ala jsp, gsp, asp, xsp) but the above demonstrates using the template engine on a string, is self contained, and gives a feel for what this repo is about.

+## Limitations
+The engine in this repo can handle templates into the hundreds of megabytes.

+This does however not mean the engine is fool proof.
+There are still limitations inherited from the bytecode file format on the jvm...and any potential bugs caused by mental stumbling on my part.

+As an example of such a limitation, creating a 300M template string with a template expression (i.e. '${bird}') every one kilobyte breaks the code with a "method too large" exception from the jvm.

+## Alternatives
+Morten Kjetland has implemented a [faster, replacement groovy template engine](https://github.com/mbknor/gt-engine) for the play framework.
+This looks very promising.
+For details, check out his [blog post](http://kjetland.com/blog/2011/11/playframework-new-faster-groovy-template-engine/) about the release.

+I have not performed any tests on play framework engine and I dont' know if it has size limitations similar to the built in groovy ones or how it compares to the one in this repo.
+However, considering the complexity of Mortens implementation and the competence of the author I would make a qualified guess that it is very capable.

+The play framework engine uses the gsp template language which is slightly different from the templage language used in the built in groovy template engines and the engine in this git repo.

+## Why is this not part of the groovy libraries?
+Perhaps one day it might be.
+I am certainly open to it if there is interest from the groovy maintainers.
+I think either fixing the existing engines or adding a new one which can handle arbitrary template sizes is essential for a modern, dynamic language such as groovy.

 ## History
 I initially wrote this template engine a number of years ago, but omitted to make it publicly